tommasosettimi/audioMLalgorithms/README.md

 # audioAImiscellaneous

-This repository contains Machine Learning and Deep Learning algorithms and models (music information retrieval, features extraction, classification ...) for audio applications.
+This repository contains Machine Learning and Deep Learning algorithms and models (music information retrieval, features extraction, classification et similia) for audio applications.
 There are various folders, specifically:

 - **DL-audio-classical-instrument-classifier**: Deep Learning-based algorithm for audio feature extraction and classification of classical musical **instrument** (violin, clarinet, cello ...) using a combination of Machine Learning (Support Vector Machines, K-Nearest Neighbours) and Deep Learning (Multilayer Perceptron) techniques and the Essentia library.